July 10

 Artist: Judy Tupling

-Years ago, I traded city life in Montreal for the simplicity of a small hobby farm - a move that pushed me well outside my comfort zone and into a new adventure.
-I raised a few goats, started milking them and just like that, goat milk soap became part of my life.
-Though I'm no longer on the Fram, I now source fresh goat milk from a local farmer, allowing my partner and I to continue crafting our handmade soaps and shampoo bars.
+Years ago, Judy traded city life in Montreal for the simplicity of a small hobby farm - a move that pushed her well outside her comfort zone and into a new adventure.
+She raised a few goats, started milking them - and just like that - goat milk soap became part of her life.
+Though she no longer lives on the farm, she now sources fresh goat milk from a local farmer, allowing her and her partner to continue crafting their handmade soaps and shampoo bars.

-We love connecting with people and sharing the benefits of using all-natural products on their skin.
-It's incredibly rewarding and inspiring to hear how our products have helped with skin issues or simply brought joy to someone's self-care routine.
-That feedback is what fuels our passion and keeps us dedicated to creating simple, natural products that people truly love.
+They love connecting with people and sharing the benefits of using all-natural products on their skin.
+It's incredibly rewarding and inspiring to hear how LindChris products have helped with skin issues or simply brought joy to someone's self-care routine.
+That feedback is what fuels their passion and keeps them dedicated to creating simple, natural products that people truly love.

 Phone: 519-331-5666